What happened to Starbucks? How a progressive company lost its way

 Fourteen more Community Stores followed, and investors started to bristle.
 “We are asked, ‘Why is Starbucks opening stores in Bedford-Stuyvesant?
 We’re not in the charity business,'” Schultz said after Brooklyn’s first Community Store opened several miles from the public housing project where he grew up.
 “There is so much of a focus on quarterly earnings, but we learned we had to make a deposit early in goodwill.”

-In 2016, Starbucks opened a Community Store in Ferguson, Missouri, less than two years after the killing of Michael Brown provoked serious unrest there.
+Starbucks opened a second Community Store in Ferguson, Missouri, less than two years after the killing of Michael Brown provoked serious unrest there.

 “When I arrived in Ferguson, I immediately felt the benefit of being at a community café,” says Cordell Lewis, the store’s first manager.
 It partnered with the Urban League to give job training to almost 400 individuals in the community, Michael Brown’s uncle worked as a barista, and the café sought to sell products from local purveyors such as Natalie’s Cakes and More.
 By 2017, Starbucks was describing the Ferguson store as “a blueprint for the future.”